 Government must be accountable to the people and it is essential that citizens feel confident that their tax dollars are being used efficiently and wisely.

-Their input led to the launching of Kentucky’s Open Door on January 1, 2009.
+That’s why Kentucky’s Open Door launched on January 1, 2009.

-Kentucky’s Open Door reflects the objectives of the Governor and the members of the Task Force—a user-friendly portal that will enable citizens to access substantial and substantive financial data about their government, ranging from big-picture budget summaries, to individual government contracts.
+Kentucky’s Open Door is a user-friendly portal that enables citizens to access substantial and substantive financial data about their government, ranging from big-picture budget summaries, to individual government contracts.

-Governor Beshear realizes that Kentucky’s Open Door will not be complete.
-Nor will it ever be.
-The site will be ever-evolving and ever-improving; it will be a continuing goal to refine and supplement the site, providing more and more information to Kentucky taxpayers in an easy-to-access format.
+The site is not static and is ever-evolving and ever-improving.
+With a continuing goal to refine and supplement the site, providing more and more information to Kentucky taxpayers in an easy-to-access format is the goal of the Finance and Administration Cabinet.
 And we treasure YOUR input.

-However, we are confident that Kentucky’s Open Door is already one of the nation’s finest transparency Web sites, and that this bi-partisan, multi-agency effort has taken a significant step in making Kentucky state government more accountable and responsible to the people of the Commonwealth.
+Kentucky’s Open Door is one of the nation’s finest transparency web sites.
+It is a bi-partisan, multi-agency effort that continues to make Kentucky state government more accountable and responsible to the people of the Commonwealth.

 View the History of e-Transparency